Chapter 3: Crocodile

 The puncture marks of the crocs teeth had been further ripped by the violent twisting and shaking of the beasts head as it tried to break Eddie’s clutching hold on the pump.
 The reptile had exerted powerful backward lunges with its thrashing tail in the water.
 It had made savage efforts to drag Eddie down into aquatic oblivion.

 “Get me the medical box from behind the seat of my vehicle”, I said to no one in particular.

-Looking back over my shoulder it was with a slight flicker of surprise that I saw it was Precious who was carrying the large water-tight box of the Pelican First Aid kit.
+Looking back over my shoulder it was with a flicker of surprise that I saw it was Precious who was carrying the large water-tight box of the Pelican First Aid kit.